Necessity of entanglement for the typicality argument in statistical mechanics

 This construction provides a tunable way to control the degree of multipartite entanglement.
 When $K=N$, each block is a single subsystem, so the global state must be fully separable (no entanglement).
 When $K=1$, the whole system forms a single block, so any global entanglement pattern is allowed, including fully multipartite entanglement.
 Intermediate $K$ values yield states whose multipartite entanglement is confined within blocks of size $n_B$.

 We now consider the expectation value of the extensive observable $A_N$ in a $K$-separable state.
-Since each block $B_j$ contains a group of subsystems and the global state is a tensor product over blocks, the observable naturally decomposes as $A_N=\sum_j^N A_{B_j}$ with $A_{B_j}=\sum_{l \in B_j} \sigma^{(l)}$.
-Then, the expectation value over the full state factories:
+Since each block $B_j$ contains a group of subsystems and the global state is a tensor product over blocks, the observable naturally decomposes as $A_N=\sum_j^K A_{B_j}$ with $A_{B_j}=\sum_{l \in B_j} \sigma^{(l)}$.
+Then, the expectation value over the full state factorizes as:

-This decomposition will allow us to analyze how fluctuations scale with $N$ as a function of the entanglement structure—our focus in the next section.
+This decomposition will allow us to analyze how fluctuations scale with $N$ as a function of the entanglement structure -- our focus in the next section.

 \textit{Typicality with Limited Entanglement} - We now examine how the typicality of extensive observables is affected when the entanglement in the global state is limited.
 To do so, we consider ensembles of random pure states that are $K$-separable, i.e., composed of $K$ entangled blocks of size $n_B=N/K$ and with no entanglement between them.
 Within each block $B_j$, the state $\ket{\psi_{B_j}}$ is independently sampled according to the Haar measure.
 This set of states has at most $n_B$-multipartite entanglement, allowing us to control the degree of multipartite entanglement and assess how it affects the decay of the fluctuations.